morris-frank/uva-rl-reproducibility/docs/index.md

 For prediciting the Q-values given a state we need an approximation function.

 ## Results
-We test our hypothesis in three different enviroments, the CartPole, the Pendulum and PacMan.
+We test our hypothesis in three different enviroments, the CartPole, the Acrobot and PacMan.

 ### Cart Pole
 <video autoplay loop controls>
     <source src="cartpole.mp4" type="video/mp4">
 </video>

-Our first experiment is using the [CartPole-v0](https://gym.openai.com/envs/CartPole-v0/) enviroment from the OpenAI Gym.
+Our first experiment is using the [CartPole-v0](https://gym.openai.com/envs/CartPole-v0/) enviroment from the OpenAI gym.

 As we want to compare the influence of the semi-gradient at different lengths of the dependency list for Q-learning we test with n-Steps: $$n\in [0, 3, 8]$$.
 $$\gamma$$ is fixed to $$0.8$$.